Picasso’s Olga in an Armchair (1918)

 1. Francoise Gilot, Matisse and Picasso: A Friendship in Art (New York: Doubleday) 1990, p.
 188; John Richardson, A Life of Picasso: The Triumph Years, 1917-1932 (New York: Alfred A. Knopf) 2007, pp. 59-60

-Original Publication Date on EPPH: 08 May 2011. | Updated: 0. © Simon Abrahams.
-Articles on this site are the copyright of Simon Abrahams.
-To use copyrighted material in print or other media for purposes beyond 'fair use', you must obtain permission from the copyright owner.
-Websites may link to this page without permission (please do) but may not reproduce the material on their own site without crediting Simon Abrahams and EPPH.
+© Simon Abrahams.
+All articles on this site are the copyright of Simon Abrahams.
+If you wish to use copyrighted material from this site in print or other media for purposes that go beyond 'fair use', you must obtain permission from the copyright owner.
+Other websites may link to this page without permission (in fact, please do) but may not reproduce the material on their own site.